pengjoshua/react-express-mongodb-battleship/README.md

 - To get started, run `npm install` from the root of the project
 - Additionally, run `npm install` from both the `client` folder and `server` folder
+- Install `nodemon` for instant reloading by running `npm i -g nodemon`
 - In a new terminal window, run `mongod` to run your MongoDB database
-- To start the server and simultaneously start the client, run `npm start`
+- To start the server and simultaneously start the client, run `npm start` in the root directory
     - Open a browser and navigate to [http://localhost:3000](http://localhost:3000)
-    - To stop the server with, hit `ctrl+c` in the terminal window
+    - (To stop the server, hit `ctrl+c` in the terminal window)
 - To run the Mocha/Chai unit tests, run `npm test`
-    - Stop the server before running tests, server cannot running at the same time
+    - (Stop the server before running tests, server cannot be running at the same time)
 - To run the Selenium Webdriver end-to-end tests, run `npm run selenium`, this will open up a new Google Chrome browser window
-    - Stop the server before running tests, server cannot running at the same time
+    - (Stop the server before running tests, server cannot be running at the same time)

 ## Images